-Rent revenue from the Cinema is recognised on a straight-line basis over the lease term.
-Lease incentives granted are recognised as part of the rental revenue.
+Rent from the Cinema is recognised on a straight-line basis over the lease term as other income.
+Lease incentives granted are recognised as part of the rental.
 Contingent rentals are recognised as income in the period when earned.

 Other Revenue